-Last year, I discussed new groundbreaking research from South Korea in relation to the development of a new peptide called PTD-DBM that could activate the Wnt/β-catenin pathway and accelerate hair regrowth and wound-induced hair follicle neogenesis.
+Last year, I discussed new groundbreaking research from South Korea in relation to the development of a new peptide called PTD-DBM.
+This product can activate the Wnt/β-catenin pathway and accelerate hair regrowth via wound-induced hair follicle neogenesis.
 One part of the findings also dealt with valproic acid and its impact on hair.

-In the above work that was led by Dr. Kang-Yell Choi, the researchers also found that valproic acid (VPA) sped up hair growth in mice.
-Valproic acid (also known as valproate and sodium valproate) is a medication (brand name Depakote) that is used to treat epilepsy, seizures, bipolar disorder and migraines.
+In the above work that was led by Dr. Kang-Yell Choi, the researchers also found that topical valproic acid (VPA) sped up hair growth in mice.
+Valproic acid (also known as valproate and sodium valproate) is a medication that is used to treat epilepsy, seizures, bipolar disorder and migraines.
 However, this chemical can cause significant side effects and is not something to be take lightly.

-In the past, there have also been other studies that have suggested hair growth benefits of valproic acid, including these 2014 findings from South Korea that suggest efficacy in humans when used in a topical version.
-Several other studies indicate that valproic acid could change hair color and also change hair texture.
-However, most of the past research on this subject matter seems to be on small sample sizes and dominated too much by work from one country (South Korea).
+In the past, there have also been other studies that found hair growth benefits of valproic acid (brand name Depakote).
+For example, these 2014 findings from South Korea suggest VPA grows hair in humans when used in a topical version.

 One of the co-authors of this new paper is the same Dr. Kang-Yell Choi that I mentioned earlier in the post, and the research is yet again conducted in South Korea.
 Mr. Choi has his own wikipedia entry, and he deserves a photo in this post.
 He works at Yonsai University.
 According to the scientists behind this latest research: